artefactual/atom-docs/dev-manual/api/endpoints/browse-io.rst

 The filter parameters below are the same as those found in the :term:`user interface` as part of the :ref:`advanced-search` module, with some small variations (such as the ``skip`` parameter).

 In many cases, the parameters expect internal IDs as the values for the parameters.
-Since all :term:`terms <term>` in AtoM exist in user-editable :term:`taxonomies <taxonomy>`, it is not possible to list all available options for each parameter - it will depend on the data in your particular system.
-Where possible, we've listed the IDs for the default terms that ship with AtoM as terms in taxonomies derived from controlled value lists (e.g. those drawn from related standards such as the PREMIS rights module, as in the Copyright status term IDs listed below).
-For other values, you can find a list of some of the default term IDs in ``lib/model/QubitTerm.php``, or you can always perform an advanced search via the :term:`user interface`, and then look at the resulting URL to see how the parameter has been passed - the same parameter and ID can be used in the API.
-Some examples will be included below as well.
+Since these ids are automatically generated via mysql autonumerics (and thus subject to change over time), and because all :term:`terms <term>` in AtoM exist in user-editable :term:`taxonomies <taxonomy>`, it is not possible to list all available options for each parameter - it will depend on the data in your particular system.
+For some values, you can find a list of some of the default term IDs in ``lib/model/QubitTerm.php``, or you can always perform an advanced search via the :term:`user interface`, and then look at the resulting URL to see how the parameter has been passed - the same parameter and ID can be used in the API.

 ..
 TIP::